renatofrota/rexply/README.md

 If using `dmenu`, you will see an empty field with a 'selection' below (the default input).
 You can type any value or just hit enter to use the pre-selected option.
 One field at a time.
 Optionally, a preview of all the fields can be displayed underneath the selector (`$preview='1'`).

 If using `yad`, a form will be displayed, with all fields visible and editable simultaneously.
 Each field is pre-filled with the default value data (or the variable name, if you have set no default value).
 Numeric fields will have +/- buttons - and may be limited to the range you have defined.
 In the example above `!0..20!5` means _"a value between 0 to 20, in steps of 5"_.
 The "steps" are only for the +/- buttons (or up/down arrows): any value within the allowed range can be _manually_ entered.

+Oh, and the @ at the end is to confirm you want the 2 blank lines processed (any `@` at the very end of the template is removed during processing - if `$checkpt` is enabled, or `-k 1` is passed).
+Without it, the 2 lines would be discarded.

 #### Variable types and syntax